Quantitative Analysis of Proxy Tasks for Anomalous Sound Detection: Evaluation Methodology

 \subsubsection{Classification}

-The classification-based proxy task trained the neural network to distinguish between distinct classes, such as specific machine IDs or operating conditions defined in the dataset.
-To evaluate classification performance, we employ the Macro $F_1$-score, calculated as the arithmetic mean of the class-wise $F_1$-scores.
+The classification-based proxy task trained the neural network to distinguish between distinct classes, such as specific machine IDs defined for each machine type.
+To evaluate classification performance, we employ the Macro-$F_1$ score, calculated as the arithmetic mean of the class-wise $F_1$-scores.
 The $F_1$-score is defined as the harmonic mean of precision and recall:

 When the network is trained using cross-entropy loss, the final output represents class probabilities, allowing for the direct derivation of classification metrics.
 However, metric learning approaches that operate in the feature space, such as angular margin loss (e.g., ArcFace), do not inherently produce probability outputs suitable for immediate classification scoring.
 Therefore, to evaluate the classification performance of models trained using angular margin loss, we attach a single linear classifier to the pre-trained feature extractor.
 With the weights of the backbone network frozen, we train only this auxiliary linear layer to predict class labels and compute the $F_1$-score.